5jt/primes/part1.md

     - Stephen Taylor
 date: September 2021
 ---
 # Finding primes 1: functional solutions

 Finding prime numbers is a compute-intensive task familiar to computer-science students.
 It is typically tackled with tightly-iterating algorithms in a language close to the hardware, such as C.
 It appears an unrewarding task for a vector-programming language.

+We tackle this topic in order to study efficient vector solutions to a well-understood problem domain.

+## Background

 It is sometimes said that in Iversonian languages (programming languages derived from Iverson’s notation: e.g. APL, J, k, q) “iteration is free”.
 Operators and built-in functions iterate implicitly through arrays.
 They are supplemented by higher-order operators (iterators) that specify more elaborate iteration patterns such as converge, map-reduce and fold.
 This has three important, but quite different consequences.